Nelson Velazquez Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.59 team ERA ranks 20th among all MLB pitching staffs.
+- The Nationals have the 15th-ranked team ERA across all league pitching staffs (4.36).

-- Nationals pitchers combine to rank 15th in baseball in home runs given up (31 total, 1.1 per game).
+- Nationals pitchers combine to surrender 34 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- The Nationals are sending Gore (3-1) to make his sixth start of the season.
-He is 3-1 with a 3.00 ERA and 35 strikeouts through 27 2/3 innings pitched.
+- Corbin gets the start for the Nationals, his seventh of the season.
+He is 1-4 with a 5.74 ERA and 21 strikeouts in 31 1/3 innings pitched.

-- In his most recent appearance on Wednesday against the New York Mets, the lefty tossed six innings, allowing one earned run while surrendering four hits.
+- The lefty last pitched on Saturday against the Pittsburgh Pirates, when he threw 5 1/3 innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.